Lead in Drinking Water

 - Reducing Children’s Exposure to Lead in Drinking Water (PDF)

-- Reducing Lead in Drinking Water at Minnesota’s School and Child Care Facilities (PDF)
+- Lead in Drinking Water in Child Care Settings

 Many local, state, and national agencies work on lead issues around the country.
-The webpages below are some key sources for more information about lead:
+The web pages below are some key sources for more lead information:

 - Centers for Disease Control and Prevention: Lead Poisoning Prevention

 - EPA: Lead Hotline — The National Lead Information Center